rtr46/meikipop/README.md

 5.  keep holding the key and move your mouse to look up any additional words.
 6.  release the hotkey to hide the popup.
 7.  **right-click the system tray icon** to open the settings, reselect the scan region, change to full screen mode or quit the application.
+8.  make sure you try the **auto scan mode**. it continuously scans your screen to provide you with dictionary entries as fast as possible and without the need to press a hotkey.

 ## configuration